Opening Sat., Feb. 16, 2019

 Take a journey of innovation, creativity, science, and wonder through the life, research, and art of the original Renaissance man, Leonardo da Vinci.
 Da Vinci The Exhibition features more than 60 fully built, life-size inventions, more than 20 fine art exhibits, and dozens of stunning displays that examine the complex beginnings and lifetime achievements of da Vinci through his discoveries in art, engineering, flight, hydraulics, music, light, and more.
 Explore this blockbuster exhibition for a limited time in Pittsburgh.
 Da Vinci The Exhibition opens Sat., Feb.
 16, 2019 at Carnegie Science Center’s PPG SCIENCE PAVILION™.

-Da Vinci was known first as an artist with his most famous (and parodied) works of all time being the “Mona Lisa,” “Last Supper,” and “Vitruvian Man.”
+Da Vinci was known first as an artist with his most famous (and parodied) pieces of all time being the “Mona Lisa,” “Last Supper,” and “Vitruvian Man.”

 He was a Renaissance man - an engineer, an anatomist, and a chronicler of science and nature.

-Because of what we now know about da Vinci, he would be considered more of a scientist than artist due to the 7,000 pages of notes and observations he took during his life.
+Because of what we now know about da Vinci, he would be considered more of a scientist than artist due to the 7,000 pages of notes and observations – known as codices – he took during his life.
+Many of his codices were lost, scattered, or hidden for years - even centuries after his death – and they were not studied or interpreted until long after he was gone

 He could have been considered the greatest inventor of our time, but all of his devices were too complicated for his time to build, or too expensive to construct without a wealthy patron.